 Creep was a striking debut from young British director Christopher Smith.
 Christopher Smith had previously made a handful of shorts and then swiftly announced his talent to the world with Creep.
-Creep clearly showed Smith as a director of considerable promise and he subsequently went onto make the amusing Backwoods Brutality comedy Severance (2006) and then did amazing things with the remarkable timeloop film Triangle (2009), the astonishing Mediaeval horror film Black Death (2010), the tv mini-series Labyrinth (2012) about the quest for the Holy Grail, the Christmas film Get Santa (2014) and the thriller Detour (2016).
+Creep clearly showed Smith as a director of considerable promise and he subsequently went onto make the amusing Backwoods Brutality comedy Severance (2006) and then did amazing things with the remarkable timeloop film Triangle (2009), the astonishing Mediaeval horror film Black Death (2010), the tv mini-series Labyrinth (2012) about the quest for the Holy Grail, the Christmas film Get Santa (2014), the thriller Detour (2016) and the ghost story The Banishing (2020).
 [Christopher Smith should not be confused with the American Chris Smith, the co-director of documentaries like American Movie: The Making of Northwestern (1999), The Yes Men (2003) and Collapse (2009)].

 Creep also manages to be a small masterpiece of sound editing.
 The film needs to be seen in stereo, preferably in a theatrical setting.
 The entire film seems alive with noises, muted screams in the distance, ominous clatterings, rattles and scrapes that seem to move right around the sound arena.
 Christopher Smith was able to obtain permission to film on the real London Underground.
 As a result, the film gains a great deal of atmosphere from the ominous labyrinth of tunnels and oases of brightly lit platforms.
 Creep also does not stint when it comes to gore, with the makeup job on the creature being extremely good.